vasuagrawal84/pilot-scheduler/README.md

 2. Install dependencies `yarn install` or `npm i`
 3. Create a `.env` file in the root like the `.env.example` file.
 4. For dev you need to have mongodb db locally.
+5. Seed the database with some pilot data (See below)
 ---

 ## Install Mongodb